 Infill Provides Stability

-For starters, infill helps keep the turf fibers upright, giving the turf a full and lush appearance.
+For starters, when making the switch from natural grass to a fake lawn, infill helps keep the turf fibers upright, giving the turf a full and lush appearance.
 Without infill to provide support, the turf will gradually become brittle, and the blades will become more likely to break and fray.

 Infill Protects the Turf Backing